 - The DepCredSum lists all the dependant credits claimed in the return, whether or not you prepare a full return or just the Dep worksheet for the dependant.
 If the form is blank, no dependant-related credits were claimed.

 - In coupled returns, it also shows the optimized claims between spouses, so you can see whether the taxpayer or spouse will receive the claim.

-- If a credit is split between a taxpayer and spouse, and your client prefer that it all be applied to one person, override the Optimize drop-down by entering No. (You will need to sign off on this override before filing the return.)
+- To change which spouse receives the credit, or adjust the amount claimed, override the Optimize drop-down by entering No. (You will need to sign off on this override before filing the return.)

 - The percent fields will then become editable so that you can assign the full amount to one person.

 - The amount for an eligible dependant is not summarized on the DepCredSum worksheet.
 Instead, it appears on Schedule 5 (S5).